Opening Hymn 689 (tune NEH 341)

 ℟ Amen.

-℣ The grace of our Lord Jesus Christ and the love of God and communion of the Holy Spirit be with you
+℣ The grace of our Lord Jesus Christ and the love of God and communion of the Holy Spirit be with you all.

 ℟ And with your spirit.